Jay Gould: Early life and education

-Gould was born in Roxbury, New York, to Mary More (1798–1841) and John Burr Gould (1792–1866).
+Jason Gould was born in Roxbury, New York, to Mary More (1798–1841) and John Burr Gould (1792–1866).
 His maternal grandfather, Alexander T. More, was a businessman, and his great-grandfather, John More, was a Scottish immigrant who founded the town of Moresville, New York.
-Gould, however, grew up in poverty and had to work at his family's small dairy farm.
+Gould grew up in poverty and had to work at his family's small dairy farm.
 As a young boy, he decided that he wanted nothing to do with farming, his father's occupation, so his father dropped him off at a nearby school with fifty cents and a sack of clothes.
 Gould studied at the Hobart Academy in Hobart, New York, paying his way by bookkeeping at a nearby blacksmith.